-The H.S.A recommends that people get their seasonal flu vaccine as soon as the vaccine becomes available.
+Public Health recommends that people get their seasonal flu vaccine as soon as the vaccine becomes available.
 Vaccination before December is best since this timing ensures that protective antibodies are in place before flu activity is typically at its highest.

 Once you get vaccinated, your body makes protective antibodies in about two weeks.
 However, children aged 6 months to 8 years who are being vaccinated for the first time need a second dose 4 weeks later in order to be protected.